+At Maison Law, we’ve seen this scenario before, and we know how to compel compensation for your injuries and damages.
 Two or three insurance companies will be pointing their fingers at each other because nobody wants to pay for your injuries and damages.
 You’re the victim, but you could easily get caught in the middle when you did nothing wrong at all.
-At Maison Law, we’ve seen this scenario before, and we know how to compel compensation for your injuries and damages.

 Glendale Uber Insurance Policy

 - $1 million of liability and uninsured motorist insurance that becomes effective from the moment that a driver agrees to pick up a customer to the moment that the customer leaves the Uber vehicle at his or her destination.

-Contact a Glendale Rideshare Lawyer Today
+Contact a Glendale Uber Lawyer Today

 Don’t make the mistake of believing that an insurance company is going to be at your side throughout your plight.
 Instead of waiting for an insurer to make a decision that operates in its best interests, make your own decision that operates in your best interests, and contact Maison Law right away after being injured in an accident in or around Glendale that involves an Uber vehicle.

 We know how to hold the insurance companies accountable for your injuries.
 If you retain us to represent you, our objective will be to maximize any compensation that you might receive.
 Contact us right away for a free consultation and case review after any Uber accident.
 Upon being retained, we’ll start getting to the bottom of the issue of who should be held responsible for your accident and injuries.